 Best Flavored: Owl's Brew Watermelon Margarita Cocktail Mixer

 Flavors are subtle

 Founded by two cocktail-loving tea experts, Owl’s Brew is one of the more out-of-the-box margarita mixes on the market.
-Instead of lime juice, they use freshly brewed organic white tea, watermelon, and pomegranate extract to replicate the easy-drinking flavors of a margarita.
+Instead of lime juice, it uses freshly brewed organic white tea, watermelon, and pomegranate extract to replicate the easy-drinking flavors of a margarita.
 Owl’s Brew mix is also excellent with gin or vodka.
 You can even try making a mocktail by adding sparkling water.